almshary/Asus-Z170-A-Opencore-0.9.3/README.md

 # Asus-Z170-A-Opencore 0.8.3

+# This will be the last update for SMBIOS iMac17,1 as Skylake support is dropped in macOS 13.

 This is an OpenCore version of ASUS Z170-A Hackintosh EFI.
 It works on macOS Monterey 12.5 FCPX GPU rendering works smoothly.
 HDR can be enabled.

 ![Z170A](https://github.com/almshary/Asus-Z170-A-Opencore/blob/main/ScreenShot.png)